Defining public duties to tackle incitement to hatred whilst respecting free expression:

 Co-organised by the Equality Coalition

-For Briefing Note on the Conference click here – Briefing-note-incitement-to-hatred-conference-Oct2017
+For Briefing Note on the Conference click here – Briefing-note-incitement-to-hatred-conference-October-2017

-The conference will be opened by Equality Coalition Co-Conveners Patricia McKeown, UNISON and Daniel Holder, CAJ and former Justice Minister Claire Sugden MLA.
+Equality Coalition Co-Conveners Patricia McKeown, UNISON and Daniel Holder, CAJ;

-PANEL 1: Harms and Impacts of Hate Expression:
+10.00 PANEL 1: Harms and Impacts of Hate Expression: Chair Patricia McKeown

-Chair Patricia McKeown, participants: Gavin Boyd, the Rainbow Project; Ellen Murray, Sail; Ola Sobieraj, Stronger Together Network; Anna Lo, former MLA and Director of Chinese Welfare Association; Dessie Donnelly, Participation and Practice of Rights; Dr Rachel Killean, School of Law, QUB.
+Gavin Boyd, the Rainbow Project; Ellen Murray, Sail; Ola Sobieraj, Stronger Together Network; Anna Lo, former MLA and Director of Chinese Welfare Association; Dessie Donnelly, Participation and Practice of Rights; Dr Rachel Killean, School of Law, QUB

-· Dr Robbie McVeigh – independent researcher: Equality Coalition research report ‘Incitement to Hatred in Northern Ireland’;
+Presentation: Dr Robbie McVeigh – Independent Researcher: Equality Coalition research report ‘Incitement to Hatred in Northern Ireland’;

 1. A Fresh Start for Parades, Flags, Identity, Culture and Tradition – factoring in countering hate expression and the rights of others?